Read and report vaccine reactions, harassment and failures.

 Even though the National Childhood Vaccine Injury Act of 1986 legally required pediatricians and other vaccine providers to report serious health problems following vaccination to federal health agencies (VAERS), many doctors and other medical workers giving vaccines to children and adults fail to report vaccine-related health problem to VAERS.
 There is evidence that only between one and 10 percent of serious health problems that occur after use of prescription drugs or vaccines in the U.S. are ever reported to federal health officials, who are responsible for regulating the safety of drugs and vaccines and issue national vaccine policy recommendations.

-As of March 1, 2024, there had been 310 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following OPV containing vaccines, including 28 deaths and 282 serious injuries.
-There had been 523 claims for injuries and deaths following IPV containing vaccines, including 78 deaths and 445 serious injuries.
+As of October 1, 2024, there have been 310 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following OPV containing vaccines, including 28 deaths and 282 serious injuries.
+There have been 524 claims for injuries and deaths following IPV containing vaccines, including 77 deaths and 447 serious injuries.
 Of that number, the U.S. Court of Claims administering the VICP has compensated 245 children and adults, who have filed claims for polio vaccine associated injury and death.

 SV40 and Poliovirus vaccine